- | - | - | - | - |

 Continental picture as growing crises boiled over in the summer of

 1588.
-At this time, Ring Phillip II of Spain sent his mighty fleet of warships
+At this time, Ring Phillip II of Spain sent his mighty fleet

 to crush the increasing impudence of England’s upstart Queen